A School with Deep Roots in Educational Excellence

 Asheville Country Day School

 Asheville Country Day School (ACDS) was founded in 1936 by a group of local parents who sought better high school preparation for their children.
 First housed on Victoria Road, the K-9 school grew quickly and eventually combined with another local school, the Haseltine School, in 1949.
 The new school moved to a large building on Merrimon Avenue near the site of present-day Grace Covenant Presbyterian Church.
 As its reputation grew, so did its student body, and soon the school needed to move again.
-The Hendersonville Road campus, with its modern building surrounding a triangular courtyard, was designed by architect Bertam King and built on land donated by The Biltmore Company.
+The Hendersonville Road campus, with its modern building surrounding a triangular courtyard, was designed by architect Bertram King and built on land donated by The Biltmore Company.
 The new campus opened in 1958.
 There were 149 students enrolled, and an Upper School division was added over the next two years.
-In 1970, an extension was built onto the main building to house the primary division (grades 1-3).
+In 1970, an extension was built onto the main building to house the primary division (Grades 1-3).
 Other than that, the campus remained intact through the 1980s.
 ACDS joined the National Association of Independent Schools (NAIS) in 1965 and the Southern Association of Colleges and Schools (SACS), the accrediting agency for schools in the Southeast, in 1982.

 Two Rival Schools Become One